 Elementary and Middle School Curriculum

 The curriculum emphasizes research and writing skills, critical thinking, and the application of knowledge to solve problems across subject areas.
+Our textbooks are chosen to fit our curriculum, rather than setting curriculum based on textbooks.

 Spanish (PreK3-6th Grade, Elective for 7th and 8th Grade)